Chase Sapphire Preferred vs. Capital One Venture

 Key takeaways

-- The Chase Sapphire Preferred® Card and Capital One Venture Rewards Credit Card both have an annual fee of $95, but their similarities end there.
+- The Chase Sapphire Preferred® Card and Capital One Venture Rewards Credit Card charge the same reasonable annual fee, but their similarities end there.

 - These two popular travel rewards credit cards have fairly different rewards structures, meaning that choosing between them will likely come down to your spending habits and the ways you like to travel.